A stochastic analysis of resource sharing with logarithmic weights: The initial phase

-holds for the uniform topology on compact sets of $(0,\alpetu\wedge 1)$. \end{proposition} \begin{proof} The idea of the proof is quite simple.
+\begin{pf} The idea of the proof is quite simple.
 First one shows that, on the time scale $t\to N^t$ with $t<1$, the second component do not change much so that its log is equivalent to $\log N$.
-On this time scale the first coordinate grows linearly as long as $t<\alpetu$ and for this reason its log is equivalent to $t\log N$, so the capacity it receives is $t/(t+1)$ which explains the result.
+On this time scale the first coordinate grows linearly as long as $t<{\alpha^*}$ and for this reason its log is equivalent to $t\log N$, so the capacity it receives is $t/(t+1)$ which explains the result.

 Since $L_2^N(0)=N$ and the number of jobs of class $2$ decreases at rate at most $\mu_1$ and increases at rate $\lambda_1$, for any $0<b<1$, there exist two constants $0<\eta<\gamma$ such that if